mozilla/extension-workshop/src/content/documentation/publish/add-ons-blocking-process.md

 If you have encountered an add-on that you believe meets the criteria for being blocked, you may [request a block](http://bugzilla.mozilla.org/form.blocklist).
 Note that developers cannot request a block of their own add-ons.

-Mozilla only blocks add-ons based on the [Firefox distribution agreement](/documentation/publish/firefox-add-on-distribution-agreement/) and [add-on policies](/documentation/publish/add-on-policies/).
+Mozilla only blocks add-ons based on the [Firefox distribution agreement][addons-publish] and [add-on policies][addons-policy].
 When requesting a block, please read these carefully as the policies do allow certain forms of monetization and data collection.

 {% endcapture %}
 {% include modules/one-column.liquid